IBM/CodeEngine/content/posts/deploy-from-bob/index.md

 Tell Bob:

 ```
-"Create a simple hello world static website with HTML, CSS, and JavaScript"
+Create a simple hello world static website with HTML, CSS, and JavaScript
 ```

 ### 3.2 Review What Bob Creates